Asynchronous Context

 ServiceTalk Approach

-1. AsyncContext will be captured and copied at subscribe time.
+1. Asynchronous context will be captured and copied at subscribe time.

-1. This provides isolation from other asynchronous operations which typically represent independent processing.
+1. When using AsyncContext, copying provides isolation from other asynchronous operations which typically represent independent processing.

-2. AsyncContext will be saved/restored across asynchronous boundaries.
+2. Asynchronous context will be saved/restored across asynchronous boundaries.

 1. This is true for asynchronous operators (e.g. flatMap) and also Executor operations.

-2. If isolation is required for a specific control flow, there will be operators (e.g. asyncContextBoundary) and utilities (e.g. Runnable asyncContextBoundary(Runnable)) to create boundaries.
+2. If isolation of AsyncContext is required for a specific control flow, defer(..) operators can be used to create new boundaries.

 The above approach will provide the isolation required so that the state set inside an offloaded HttpService#handle(..) call is visible when processing the request/response.